MexrlDev/Doom-Ps/README.md

 ---
 ## Issues
-1. SFX + Music cutting but stable (if music is lowest muted in menu option > sound volume and kept SFX only it’ll work stable .
+~~1.
+SFX + Music cutting but stable (if music is lowest muted in menu option > sound volume and kept SFX only it’ll work stable .~~
-2. switching from WAD to another via Quit Game in doom. switching to another WAD makes music doesn’t work for the new game BUTTT.
-SFX works so eh. fix it later max..
+~~2. switching from WAD to another via Quit Game in doom. switching to another WAD makes music doesn’t work for the new game BUTTT.
+SFX works so eh. fix it later max..~~ - Used DOOMC0RE to fix them

 ---
 ## Credits